Orcutt Waiver Wire: Injuries and 6 on bye in Week 14 - NewsBreak

 Bengals WR Tyler Boyd ruled out vs. Browns with finger injury

-Bengals receiver Tyler Boyd was ruled out for the rest of Sunday's game against the Browns after injuring his finger on Cincinnati's second offensive play.
+Bengals receiver Tyler Boyd was ruled out for the rest of Sunday's game against the Browns after injuring a finger on Cincinnati's second offensive play.

 Lions' Jameson Williams catches first touchdown 11 months after tearing ACL